LaunchCodeEducation/web-fundamentals/class-prep/3/installing-google-app-engine/LINUX.md

     ```
     This command starts a server that runs on your laptop, and is accessible only for you for testing.
 5. **Test in a browser** - In a browser, visit `http://localhost:8080`.
 You should see the message `Hello world!`
-6. **Terminate the application** - To terminate your application, from teh terminal in which is is running, type `CTRL-C`.
+6. **Terminate the application** - To terminate your application, from the terminal in which it is running, type `CTRL-C`.